Life in a Day (2011 film): ReceptionLife in a Day has received generally positive reception from film critics. Rotten Tomatoes reports that 82% of 52 critics have given the film a positive review, with a rating average of 7.1 out of 10. Metacritic gave the film a rating average of 58/100, indicating "mixed or average" reviews.

 Helen O'Hara from Empire stated that the film was "moving and insightful.
 Not a classic by any means, but a fascinating glimpse of the way we live today."
 Michael O'Sullivan of the Washington Post gave the film three and a half stars out of four, saying that "Life in a Day is, without exaggeration, a profound achievement."
 Peter Howell, a critic of the Toronto Star, gave the film three out of four stars, saying "the vast majority of the film feels undeniably real and incredibly inspiring."
 Wired magazine's Angela Watercutter wrote that the film "brims with intimacy and urgency."

 CNN's Mark Rabinowitz wrote that the film is "a rousing success of an experiment: quite possibly the first large-scale, global use of the Internet to create meaningful and beautiful art," with CNN Newsroom's Josh Levs remarking that the film is "the best time capsule in the history of the world."
 Ian Buckwalter of Washingtonian called the condensed experiences "breathtaking" and "as riveting as any narrative."

 Liz Braun, writing in the Toronto Sun, said that "a lot is predictable" and "It's all familiar for the most part, and it's all mildly interesting," but also cited several "sequences that fully engage a viewer emotionally."
-Andrew Schenker from Slant Magazine criticised the film by stating: "Only a few snippets escape the uncritical narcissism that the film celebrates."
+Andrew Schenker from Slant Magazine criticized the film by stating: "Only a few snippets escape the uncritical narcissism that the film celebrates."
 Contentions such as Schenker's were contradicted by The New York Times' Adam Sternbergh who wrote that "if the knock against the Internet... is that it stokes our collective narcissism, this film, in its best moments, proves the opposite: not a global craving for exposure but a surprising universal willingness to allow ourselves to be exposed."